Searching ...

 Education is prized here.
 The top-ranked George Mason University lends a progressive college-town feel, as this institution is proud of its social justice initiatives and embracing challenging issues.
 Its public school system often ranks highly, and its high school received a National Gold Award for being among the nation’s best.

-A weekend walk through Old Town Fairfax drives home a sense of a thriving community between its quirky shops and boutique dining venues.
+A weekend walk through Old Town Fairfax drives home a sense of a thriving American community between its quirky shops and boutique dining venues.
 The community embraces the small-town vibe, with hallmark events being the Fall Festival, an all-day Independence Day celebration, and the Old Town Fairfax Festival.
 But with all the retailers, easy health care, and business access, Fairfax is a dynamic urban center in the Northern Virginia metro.

 Gainesville